DevOps-Represent/terraform-workshop/workshop-content/05-command-line.md

   terraform workspace new $workspace 2> /dev/null || true
   terraform workspace select $workspace
 ```
-*This is just some bash magic that basically checks whether the workspace already exists and if it doesn't to create a workspace.*
+*This is just some bash that basically checks whether the workspace already exists and if it doesn't to create a workspace.*

 ## Instructions for Windows

+TODO